akashapxz/smart-ai-assistant-gemini-streamlit/README.md

 - API keys are loaded from environment variables (`.env` or `st.secrets`)
 - `.env`, `*.db`, and `secrets.toml` are in `.gitignore` — never committed
 - Session tokens expire after 30 days
+- Supabase uses the `service_role` key server-side with RLS policies

 ---